steagu/Wordscape/README.md

+# Wordscape Python script

+This app prints permutations of a set of letters which are in a dictionary file, words-alpha.txt

 I wrote this short python script after I got a game on my phone called Wordscape.
 It's a word game and I thoroughly enjoyed it for a couple of weeks until I realized that I could pretty easily write a program to generate the solutions for me.
 I had fun writing this script for that purpose, but after writing the script, I found the game quite boring.
 Because of that, I